East Bay Wildfire Coalition of Governments

 • East Bay Municipal Utility District

-• East Bay FireSafe Councils
+• East Bay FireSafe Alliance

 • The EBWC covers western Alameda and Contra Costa Counties containing areas designated as High or Very High Fire Hazard Severity Zones by the California Department of Forestry and Fire Protection (CAL FIRE).